Useful Notes: Standard European Political Landscape

 - Far Right: Dansk Folkeparti Danish People's Party

-- Classical Liberals: Venstre, Danmarks liberale parti (Left, Denmark's Liberal Party): Got its paradoxical name because when the party was founded the 19th century, it represented the left wing of liberal bourgeoisie against Hřjre ("The Right"), the landed aristocracy.
+- Classical Liberals: Venstre, Danmarks liberale parti (Left, Denmark's Liberal Party): Usually just called Venstre.
+Got its paradoxical name because when the party was founded the 19th century, it represented the left wing of liberal bourgeoisie against Hřjre ("The Right"), the landed aristocracy and Church of Denmark.
 Later on the workers got in on the game and were further left than Left, and Hřyre died out with the aristocracy, and merged with...

 - Progressive Liberals: Det Radikale Venstre (The Radical Left): A breakaway from Venstre that called itself "radical" because it incorporated some leftist ideas.